-You may not know this about me, but I used to be a pretty wicked guy.
-I still am a pretty wicked guy, but I used to be, too1.
+You may not know this about me, but I used to be a pretty wretched guy.
+I still am a pretty wretched guy, but I used to be, too1.

 I say that you may not know this about me (if you know me at all) because I’ve always been pretty good at keeping this fact under wraps.

 If you were to ask people that graduated from Millard North High School in 2001 what they thought of Jerod Santo you’d probably hear answers like “nice guy”, “decent guy”, “stand-up guy”, et cetera.

 Admittedly, you may also hear answers like “full of himself”, “thinks he’s funnier than he is”, and other accurate criticisms, but the overall sentiment would be that I was a “good guy”.

 I lied.
 I cheated.
 I hurt people that cared about me.
 I was selfish.
 Spiteful.
 Hateful.